 Flu Vaccine FAQs

-Can I get my flu shot on campus?
+Can I get my flu shot at Campus Health Center?

 Yes.
-Our flu clinics are near capacity but you can still schedule a flu vaccine appointment at Campus Health Center by calling 313-577-5041 .
+You can schedule a flu vaccine appointment at Campus Health Center by calling 313-577-5041.

 Do you take walk-ins for the flu vaccine at Campus Health Center?